QuentinDucoulombier/BeatTheCover/README.md

-# CoverGuess - Music Guessing Game
+# BeatTheCover - Music Guessing Game

-CoverGuess is a fun and interactive web-based game that challenges players to guess the title, artist, and genre of a song based on progressively revealed audio clips and album cover art.
+BeatTheCover is a fun and interactive web-based game that challenges players to guess the title, artist, and genre of a song based on progressively revealed audio clips and album cover art.

 ## Getting Started